-Today in The Geneva Observer, Philippe Mottaz reviews the Fondation pour Genève’s report (launched this week) on Internet governance in International Geneva.
+Today in The Geneva Observer, we review the Fondation pour Genève’s report (launched this week) on Internet governance in International Geneva.
 It posits that Geneva is a “natural home for Internet governance.”
 Yet, it also identifies serious challenges for Digital Geneva to play a meaningful role at a time when geopolitics are in turmoil.
 The report is the second in a series the FPG is publishing on the State of Affairs in International Geneva.
-The first (published in December 2019, and available only in French and German) examines International Geneva’s health cluster (‘Pôle Santé’), but also contains an ‘International Geneva in Facts and Figures’ chapter at the beginning—we’ll come back to this further down in the briefing.
+The first (published in December 2019 and available only in French and German) examines International Geneva’s health cluster (‘Pôle Santé’).
+It contains a useful ‘International Geneva in Facts and Figures’ chapter at the beginning—we’ll come back to this further down in the briefing.

 Similarly, International Geneva’s higher education institutions began classes this week amidst more pandemic confusion.